fr3e1/arch-autoinstaller/README.md

 - Base system installation with essential packages
 - Configurable user creation and system settings
 - Support for UEFI and BIOS systems

+### Future features:
 - Post-install customization options
+- proper nvme support
 ## Prerequisites

 - A bootable Arch Linux installation medium
-- Internet connection
+- Stable internet connection
-- A target drive for installation (all data on the target drive will be erased)
+- A clean target drive for installation (all data on the target drive will be wiped)

 ## Usage